Wondering if there are any animals to be wary of in Iceland? Read our article to find out more about the wildlife of Iceland.

 Midges

-However, like all good things, it does come with a disclosure – Iceland is not entirely free of bugs.
-The common tourist spot Lake Mývatn means ‘midge lake’ due to the swarms of lake midges that buzz around during the summer.
+While Iceland may not boast a mosquito population, it’s not entirely free of insects!
+The common tourist spot, Lake Mývatn, means ‘midge lake’ due to the swarms of lake midges that buzz around during the summer.
 They don’t bite, but the black fly does.
-They both swarm when you stand around bodies of water, and the bites aren’t very painful by themselves, but they still do hurt when you have several.
-Thankfully, you can avoid them by not standing around still lakes in the height of summer.
+They both swarm when you stand around bodies of water, and the bites aren’t very painful by themselves, but they still hurt when you have several.
+Thankfully, you can avoid them by not standing around still lakes in the height of summer or by wearing insect repellent.

 Arctic Tern